 Companies do not have to tie-up entire teams at the same time as is the case with conventional classroom-based training.

-This online e-Learning course empowers individuals to undertake and understand value-adding 8D problem solving and the related quality tools which are essential for 8D problem solving.
+This online e-Learning course empowers individuals to undertake and understand RCCA (root cause & corrective action) and the related quality tools which are essential for 8D problem solving.

 Individuals who successfully complete the course are able to -

 - Understand the root cause determination required for 8D problem Solving

-- Set up powerful quality tools for both data collection and analysis
+- Use powerful quality tools for both data collection and analysis